 Economic & Revenue Forecasts

 Lumber and Log Prices.
-Lumber and log prices were up in 2013.
-While it varied widely, Random Lengths’ Coast Dry Random and Stud composite lumber price averaged $370/mbf—up 20 percent from the 2012 average of $309/mbf.
+Lumber and log prices were up in 2013 and continue to improve.
+While it varied widely, Random Lengths’ Coast Dry Random and Stud composite lumber price averaged $370/mbf in 2013 and averaged $379/mbf thus far in 2014, up over 20 percent from the 2012 average of $309/mbf.
 Pacific Northwest log prices have also moved up sharply after being fairly flat for 2011 and most of 2012.
-The price for a ‘typical’ DNR log delivered to the mill climbed dramatically to a nominal high of $587/mbf in April, the highest price since 2000.
-The log price then fell a bit before climbing back to $610/mbf in December, to average $564/mbf for the year—up 18 percent from 2012’s average of $480/mbf.
+The price for a ‘typical’ DNR log delivered to the mill continued to climb from 2013’s $564/mbf average, up 18 percent from 2012, to a nominal high of $624/mbf in January, the highest price since 2000.
+However, the average price has since pulled back to $558/mbf as of July.

 Timber Sales Prices.
-FY 14 average sales price is now predicted to be about $345/mbf, up two percent from the $337/mbf predicted in November.
-Weighted by volume, sales prices have averaged $342/mbf in the first seven months of the fiscal year.
-The predicted sales price for FY 15 is essentially unchanged, at $382/mbf.
-Based on changes to anticipated thinning sale volumes and a reassessment of the cyclical nature of lumber, log, and stumpage inventories, future sales prices estimates are lowered to about $493/mbf in FY 16, and $401/mbf in FY 17.
+The FY 14 average sales price came in at $356/mbf, almost exactly as estimated in June.
+Weighted by volume, sales prices have averaged $330/mbf through the first two months of FY 15.
+The new predicted sales price for FY 15 is $381/mbf, down 3 percent from the June estimate.
+Due to a broad downward forecast revision in timber prices, future sales price estimates are lowered to about $391/mbf in FY 16, and $394/mbf in FY 17.

 Uplands and Aquatic Lands Lease (Non-Timber) Revenues.
 In addition to revenue from timber removals on state-managed lands, DNR also generates sizable revenues from managing leases on uplands and aquatic lands.

-Revenues from agricultural and other upland leases are similar to the November Forecast.
-Agricultural leases—particularly orchard/vineyard and irrigated leases—are projected to generate an additional $1.4 million in FY 14, whereas commercial leases will contribute about $0.3 million less in FY 15.
-Revenues from all of these classes combined are predicted to total $37.8, $34.8, $35.4, and $35.6 million in FYs 14-17 respectively.
+Projected revenues from agricultural and other upland leases are unchanged from the June Forecast.
+Revenues from all of these classes combined are predicted to total $35.8, $35.9, and $36.1 million in FYs 15-17 respectively.

-While there are downside risks to the demand-side influences of timber sales prices—and therefore to subsequent removal prices—there is also upside potential if the nascent recovery in the U.S. housing market strengthens sooner than anticipated.
-Supply-side influences of stumpage price—such as timber mix and quality—are difficult to estimate in future years, but are assumed to be about average.
+Upside potential for timber prices, and therefore to subsequent removal prices, seem to slightly outweigh downside risks.
+Downside risks include a further decline in the housing prices and demand, and decreased demand from China.
+Both of these have largely been accounted for in the price forecasts.
+However, the upside potential of an unexpected strengthening of the nascent recovery in the U.S. housing market is fairly low given the rates of employment and wage growth, and continued tight lending conditions.
+Supply-side influences of stumpage price—such as timber mix and quality—are poorer this year and difficult to estimate in future years, but are assumed to be about average.
 Also on the downside are the many challenges to U.S. economic recovery cited above.

 2012 Economic & Revenue Forecasts